roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### snap `Boolean` *(default: true)*

-If set to true the gantt will snap tasks to the nearest slot during dragging (resizing or moving).
+If set to true the Gantt will snap tasks to the nearest slot during dragging (resizing or moving).
 Set it to false to allow free moving and resizing of tasks.

 #### Example